nimeshnayaju/y-presence/README.md

 # y-presence

-A simple react hook to implement and manage presence/awareness using [Yjs](https://github.com/yjs/yjs) in any React application.
+Implement and manage presence/awareness using [Yjs](https://github.com/yjs/yjs) in any React application using two simple React hooks: `useSelf` and `useUsers`.

 ## Codesandbox demo/examples